 Fit check steps

-Follow these steps for a P2/N95 respirator fit check:
+Follow these steps for a PFR respirator fit check:

-- Compress the respirator to ensure a seal across your face, cheeks and the bridge of your nose.
+- Use fingertips to mold nosepiece and ensure good facial fit around face, cheeks and bridge of nose.

 Maintaining the fit and protection from airborne particles

 It is essential that the fit of the PFR is not compromised once the fit check has been successfully completed.